All Japan Pro Wrestling

-In 1999, Giant Baba died and the promotion was run by Motoko Baba.
+In 1999, Giant Baba died and the promotion was run by his widow, Motoko.
 Misawa was named president but left in 2000 after disagreements with Motoko.
 Misawa created Pro Wrestling Noah and every single native wrestler besides Masanobu Fuchi and Toshiaki Kawada left All Japan.
 This led to a loss of All Japan's TV deal and a period of hardship for the company.
 In 2001, they entered a cross-promotion agreement with New Japan Pro-Wrestling which proved very successful, allowing All Japan to remain one of the larger promotions in the country, although now firmly behind NJPW.
 In January 2002, Keiji Muto defected to All Japan, and was officially appointed as its new president that September.
-He would then acquire the rights to the company and Baba family stock by early 2003, when another exodus of gaijin wrestlers began, most notably Steve Williams, KroniK (Brian Adams and Bryan Clark), Bill Goldberg and Mike Rotunda.
-Not long after George Hines and Johnny Smith also left.
+He would then acquire the rights to the company and Baba family stock by early 2003.
+By mid-2005, All Japan's attendance had dropped and the promotion seemed to be in trouble again; but by 2007, All Japan had new sponsors and seemed to have recovered.